gdarko/wp-vimeo-videos/readme.txt

 3. Example Vimeo Developer APP and how to get the required access keys.

 == Changelog ==

+= Version 1.0.2 =
+* Fix problem with file names that vimeo didn't accepted.
+* Added cron event to automatically clean up the videos that are already processed.

+= Version 1.0.1 =
+* Security improvmenets

 = Version 1.0.0 =
 * Initial version